• About

 Low-growing groundcovers are perfect lawn alternatives.
 Consult a local nursery to find one suited to your climate and growing conditions.
 A few options to consider:

-Clover.
 Clover is a nitrogen-fixer, meaning it pulls nitrogen from the air, making fertilizer unnecessary.
 You can plant an all-clover lawn with Dutch white clover, or use microclover for a low-growing green carpet.
+Extra bonus: Clover is edible!

 Stepables.com carries an impressive array of drought-tolerant groundcovers meant to stand up to foot traffic.

 Some common weeds, if you like them, can also create effective lawn alternatives.
-Creeping Charlie and violets do a nice job of filling in, though they will try to take over.
+Creeping Charlie and wild violets do a nice job of filling in, though they will try to take over.
 They’re among many other edible weeds if you care to experiment with them.
+This collection of wild violet recipes should help get you started.

-Whether it’s your own permaculture food forest of fruit trees, shrubs and herbs, or it’s a traditional veggie garden, growing your own food is so rewarding.
+Whether it’s a permaculture food forest of fruit trees, shrubs and herbs or a traditional veggie garden, growing your own food is so rewarding.
 Besides shrinking your foodprint and saving you money, home-grown food just tastes so much better than anything you can buy.

-Consider some attractive berry plants like strawberries, which can be incorporated into a perennial bed with beautiful herbs like lemon balm, yarrow, and sage.
+Consider some attractive berry plants like strawberries, which can be incorporated into garden beds with beautiful perennial herbs like lemon balm, yarrow, and sage.
+Here are dozens more medicinal plants to consider for a medicinal herb garden if you’re interested in growing more of your own home remedies.

 Add perennial fruit plants like berry shrubs or dwarf fruit trees rather than non-fruiting options for a season filled with sweet treats from the garden.
 Many perennial vegetables make great additions to a traditional garden as well.